What is it?

-Canada Post Money Orders are available in Canadian or US currency:
+Money Orders are purchased at a post office and are available in Canadian currency:

-Customers purchasing a Money Order are required to provide the Sender and Pay To type and Sender and Pay To names at the time of purchase.
+- provide the Sender / Pay To and Sender / Pay To names at the time of purchase.

-A valid piece of government-issued photo ID is required for all Money Orders of $3,000CDN or more (including fees and exchange, if applicable).
+- show a valid piece of government-issued photo ID for all Money Orders of $3,000CAD or more (including fees and exchange, if applicable).

-A fee is charged to the customer for each Canada Post Money Order issued in addition to the face amount of each Money Order purchased.
+- pay a fee for each postal Money Order.
+This is in addition to the face value of each Money Order purchased.

-The Direct Service enables a customer to purchase a postal Money Order and send it directly to the payee in Canada or certain foreign destinations (designated by fee codes 0 and 1) where the Money Order is cashed at its face value in the issued currency.
+The Direct Service enables a customer to purchase a postal Money Order and send it directly to the payee in Canada where the Money Order is cashed at its face value.
 The customer can either mail it to the destination or deliver it himself.

 Cashing a Money Order